tony-waters/tony-waters.github.io/_posts/2015-03-17-spring-security-domain-object-security.md

 layout: post
 header-img: "img/spring5.jpg"
 ---
 In my [previous post]({{ "/2015/03/11/spring-security-users-roles-permissions" | prepend: site.baseurl }}) I looked at adapting Spring Security to work with Permissions to avoid hard-coding Roles into the security configuration.
-In this post I want to move past generic roles and permissions to look at how we can grant or deny access to specific objects within our application.
+In this post I want to move beyond generic roles and permissions to look at how we can grant or deny access to specific objects within our application.

 One solution is to use an <i>Access Control List</i> or ACL, but this can be overkill in some scenarios.
 So I want to show two methods of introducing domain object security that do not rely on ACLs.